open-edge-insights/video-ingestion/README.md

     > - If `framerate` config is not provided then the default framerate of 30 will be applied.
 Please make sure that the framerate provided is compatible with both the color and depth sensor of the realsense camera.
 With D435i camera only framerate 6,15,30 and 60 is supported and tested.

     > - IMU stream will work only if the realsense camera model supports the IMU feature.
 The default value for `imu_on` is set to false.
+    > - In case realsense ingestor calls the destructor after identifying the camera there could be some issues with the device during runtime which can be verified with realsense-viewer.
+Try resetting the device through realsense-viwer and update the firmware if required.

  ---